 The US Green Building Council (USGBC) is a non-government organization comprised of leaders from the building industry, brought together to promote buildings that are environmentally responsible, profitable, and healthy places to live and work.
+BAC's heat rejection systems help customers earn LEED points due to their energy savings.

-Members of the USGBC represent all segments of the building industry including: manufacturers, municipalities, architects, interior designers, builders, and several branches of the military.
+Members of the USGBC represent all segments of the building industry including manufacturers, municipalities, architects, interior designers, builders, and several branches of the military.
 USGBC conceived and now administers the development and ongoing improvement of the Leadership and Energy and Environmental Design (LEED) Green Building Rating Systems.